H&H Restaurant: History

 "Mama Hill" was born on October 13, 1913, in Warrenton, Georgia.
 She moved to Macon in 1950, when her husband began to work at Robins Air Force Base.
 In 1959 Inez Hill opened H&H Restaurant with her goddaughter and cousin Louise Hudson.
 The first location of the restaurant was at Hayes and Third Street, then moved to Cotton Avenue before finally settling at 807 Forsyth Street.
-The Dining room walls of H&H are covered with memorabilia and posters of The Allman Brothers Band, as well as one of the awards from their Filmore East album.
-The Allman Brothers Band recorded at the Capricorn records.
-The struggling musicians put their money together one day to share a two meals at H&H one afternoon.
+The dining room walls of H&H are covered with memorabilia and posters of The Allman Brothers Band, as well as one of the awards from their Filmore East album.
+The Allman Brothers Band recorded at Capricorn Records.
+The struggling musicians put their money together one day to share two meals at H&H one afternoon.
 Mama Louise felt sorry for the hungry musicians and brought them their own individual meals and told them to pay her when they had the money.
 This was the beginning of their friendship; they always knew they could count of Mama Louise when times were hard.
 After the band became famous, they invited Mama Louise on tour with them in 1972 to California to fix their meals, however she never cooked a single thing.